paketo-buildpacks/rfcs/text/nodejs/0013-install-bom.md

 pre-compile the tool with it's dependencies, and provide it as a dependency hosted on the [dep-server](https://github.com/paketo-buildpacks/dep-server).

+### Performance

+The addition of this tool to the language family order groupings should not have an impactful change to the overall performance of the buildpacks.

+When the `cyclonedx-bom -o bom.json` command was run against the [official Angular repo](https://github.com/angular/angular) which contains 1300+ node modules, the time to generate the BOM was 3.115s.
+In our opinion, this is a negligible time addition to overall buildpack performance.

 ### Language Family Additions

 Using the CycloneDX tool to generate the BOM will involve some changes to the